futurehomeno/fimp-api/README.md

 #### Examples

-Adding Virtual energy service on a device working in a one of three available modes (eg. 0-standby, 1-heating, 2-fan):
+Adding Virtual energy service on a device working in a one of three available modes "off", "heat" or "fan":

 ```json
 {